xgd16/UniTranslate/README_EN.md

 [中文](./README.md) | [English](./README_EN.md)

 # Project Introduction 📒
-This project is a tool that supports translation across multiple platforms and writes translation results to Redis cache.
+This project is a tool that supports translation across multiple platforms and writes translation results into Redis cache.

 ## Dependencies
 `MySQL: 8.*` `redis`